 In June 2000, eEmerge and Eureka Broadband Corporation, or Eureka, formed eEmerge.NYC LLC, a Delaware limited liability company, or ENYC, whereby eEmerge has a 95% interest and Eureka has a 5% interest in ENYC.
-ENYC operates a 50,200 square foot fractional office suites business.
-ENYC entered into a 10-year lease with our Operating Partnership for its premises, which is located at 440 Ninth Avenue, Manhattan.
+ENYC operates a 71,700 square foot fractional office suites business.
+ENYC entered into a 10-year lease with our Operating Partnership for its 50,200 square foot premises, which is located at 440 Ninth Avenue, Manhattan.
+ENYC entered into another 10-year lease with our Operating Partnership for its 21,500 square foot premises at 28 West 44th Street, Manhattan.
 Allocations of net profits, net losses and distributions are made in accordance with the Limited Liability Company Agreement of ENYC.
 Effective with the quarter ended March 31, 2002, we consolidated the operations of ENYC.

-The net book value of our investment as of March 31, 2005 and December 31, 2004 was approximately \$3.2 million and \$3.4 million, respectively.
+The net book value of our investment as of September 30, 2005 and December 31, 2004 was approximately \$3.2 million and \$3.4 million, respectively.
 Management currently believes that, assuming future increases in rental revenue in excess of inflation, it will be possible to recover the net book value of the investment through future operating cash flows.
 However, there is a possibility that eEmerge will not generate sufficient future operating cash flows for us to recover our investment.
 As a result of this risk factor, management may in the future determine that it is necessary to write down a portion of the net book value of the investment.